oceanicsdotio/oceanics.io/oceanics-io-api/README.md

-## Quickstart
+## Quick start

-You need to have Python 3.8 installed.

-Use `poetry` to [manage Python dependencies](https://github.com/python-poetry/poetry) following the pattern enabled by [PEP 517](https://www.python.org/dev/peps/pep-0517/) and [PEP 518](https://www.python.org/dev/peps/pep-0518/).

-Instal

 Python wraps a native Rust implementation using `pyO3` and `maturin`.
 This needs to be setup before attempting to run the API for required binaries to exist.
 You can install the Rust tools and compilers on Mac or on Linux with:
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 You may need to [do a custom install of M1 macs](`https://stackoverflow.com/questions/28124221/error-linking-with-cc-failed-exit-code-1`).

+Use `poetry` to [manage Python dependencies](https://github.com/python-poetry/poetry) following the pattern enabled by [PEP 517](https://www.python.org/dev/peps/pep-0517/) and [PEP 518](https://www.python.org/dev/peps/pep-0518/).
 Once system dependencies are installed you will be able to enter a new shell, and install the project.

-This may take a while to resolve dependencies and conflicts.
-The actual installation is quick.
-Then, build the library with `maturin build` (or `maturin develop`).
+Build the library with `poetry run maturin build` (or replace `build` with `develop`).